visdat is available on CRAN

 We can explore the missing data further using

-The percentages of missing/complete in
+Percentages of missing/complete in

 vis_miss are accurate to 1 decimal place.